CMoreno04/Chills-App-Backend/ReadMe.md

 3. **VSCode**: Once you have the necessary extensions installed, you can open your project in VSCode.
 The extensions will automatically detect your project type and provide relevant suggestions and IntelliSense.
 4. **Database Configuration**: By default, the MySQL instance will be set up with a root password as 'root' and a database named 'chillisdb'.
 Ensure to update the `application.properties` file in the Spring Boot application to match these credentials.

-## Automated Pipeline: `pipeline.sh`|`pipeline.cmd (Windows)`
+## Automated Pipeline: `pipeline.sh` or `pipeline.cmd (Windows)`

-The `pipeline.sh` |`pipeline.cmd (Windows)` is a simple shell script that automates the process of pulling the latest code from the repository, building the Maven project, dockerizing the application, and deploying it using Docker Compose.
+The `pipeline.sh` or `pipeline.cmd (Windows)` is a simple shell script that automates the process of pulling the latest code from the repository, building the Maven project, dockerizing the application, and deploying it using Docker Compose.

 ### How to Execute the Pipeline: